Growing a Business

 • Working nonstop without establishing a proper work-life balance

 If you do find your startup is moving toward an accidental pitfall, what can you do to prevent it from happening?
-Here’s what small business owners can do to avoid these common entrepreneurship pitfalls.
+Here’s what small business owners can do to avoid these common pitfalls of entrepreneurship.

 1. Lack of clear direction for the business